This year’s top toys for boys age 6 to 8 includes everything from superheroes and robots to gross games and science

-Heads up that the links on this page take you to Amazon and as an Amazon Associate I earn from qualifying purchases.
-That means if you buy something through a link, we may get a small commission at no additional cost to you.
-You can read more about that here.
-We hope you enjoy our toy and gift suggestions!
+Heads up that the links below take you to Amazon and as an Amazon Associate I earn from qualifying purchases.
+That means if you buy something through a link, we may get a small commission at no extra cost to you.
+You can learn more here.
+I hope you enjoy our toy and gift suggestions!

 Top Toys for Boys Age 6 to 8